 The adoption of digital learning, the growing trend of Bring Your Own Device (BYOD) policies in many corporate organizations, and continuous developments in AI and machine learning technology have driven growth for this industry (Rouse, 2019).
 As such, it is pertinent that organizations should know how to use this technology to their advantage.

-Ellis (2018) gives the basic definition of a learning management system as a software application that assists in digitally managing various aspects of learning program management, including the administration, tracking, and reporting of training events.
+So, what does LMS mean?
+Ellis (2018) gives the basic learning management system definition as a software application that assists in digitally managing various aspects of learning program management, including the administration, tracking, and reporting of training events.
 LMSs support content-sharing and online interactions between learners and instructors.
 They are classified as Knowledge Management Systems with two major market segments: educational LMSs which are used by universities and schools, and corporate LMSs which are increasingly used by businesses (Hameed & Swar, 2016).

-In addition, a robust LMS should be able to accomplish the following functions:
+In addition, a robust learning management system should be able to accomplish the following LMS functions:

 Each LMS may have features that cater to its specific objective as well, however, there are features seen as indispensable and those that are only must-haves.
-Pappas (2018) identified at least 99 specific features for LMSs, listing various administration, authoring, compliance, and other tools.
+Pappas (2018) identified at least 99 specific LMS features, listing various administration, authoring, compliance, and other tools.
 Skillbuilder (2019) lists ten basic features that should be present in any LMS and can be the basis for comparisons between products:

 Learning Management Systems can be classified into many types.
 Classifications can be based on the specific requirements of the system for a company's training needs.
 These factors may include IT infrastructure, training expertise, and budget.
 Mindflash (2012) breaks down the types of LMS based on price point, application, and capability.